AntonDanylenko/ApumpkinPI/README.md

 #### Inputting Keys
 Once you've obtained all the keys, replace the keys in ```keys.txt``` with your own, in the order in which the APIs are listed above.
 One key should occupy each line

+### Extra Info That You Probably Want To Know
+Link to the movie critique will not work on Google Chrome.
+Suggested Browser: Firefox.